Compiler Intrinsics

 _sizeof<T>nonei64Byte size of type T

-_init<T>ptr, args...i32Construct T at ptr
+_init<T>ptr, args...voidConstruct T at ptr

 _load<T>ptr, indexTLoad element at index

-_store<T>ptr, index, valueTStore element at index
+_store<T>ptr, index, valuevoidStore element at index

 _ptr_as_raw<T>ptr<T>raw_ptr<T>Get raw pointer without ownership transfer